Agent Basics

 πŸ“˜

-The review button can be found both within an assistant, and when viewing revisions, enabling you to compare changes between previous versions of your assistant.
+The review button can be found both within an agent, and when viewing revisions, enabling you to compare changes between previous versions of your agent.

 Exporting and Importing

-You can export any version of an assistant.
-The downloaded assistant definition file can then be imported, either to another assistant, or into another tenant to migrate changes made in a staging tenant to production.
+You can export any version of an agent.
+The downloaded agent definition file can then be imported, either to another agent, or into another tenant to migrate changes made in a staging tenant to production.

 Export

-Selecting the Export button will download a .json file locally containing the assistant definition.
-The file name is in the format QUIQBOT_botuser_YYYYMMDDHHMISS.json, where botuser is the assistant username and the date/time is the time the file was downloaded.
+Selecting the Export button will download a .json file locally containing the agent definition.
+The file name is in the format QUIQBOT_botuser_YYYYMMDDHHMISS.json, where botuser is the agent username and the date/time is the time the file was downloaded.

-When exporting an assistant, you, you have the option to include Test Sets associated with the Assistant.
+When exporting an agent, you, you have the option to include Test Sets associated with the agent.

 🚧